CiscoDevNet/awesome-webex/README.md

 *Developer resources maintained by Cisco Product teams*

 * Learn
-    * [API documentation](https://developer.ciscospark.com/quick-reference.html) - The reference documentation (by Spark for Developers)
+    * [API documentation](https://developer.ciscospark.com/quick-reference.html) - The reference documentation (by Spark for Developers).
-    * [blog](https://developer.ciscospark.com/blog-home.html) - Samples and updates (by Spark for Developers)
+    * [blog](https://developer.ciscospark.com/blog-home.html) - Samples and updates (by Spark for Developers).
-    * [learning track](https://learninglabs.cisco.com/tracks/collab-cloud) - Learn to build bots and integration (by CiscoDevNet)
+    * [learning track](https://learninglabs.cisco.com/tracks/collab-cloud) - Learn to build bots and integration (by CiscoDevNet).
-    * [security whitepaper](http://www.cisco.com/c/dam/en/us/solutions/collateral/collaboration/cloud-collaboration/cisco-spark-security-white-paper.pdf) - Details the end-to-end secured service (by Cisco Spark)
+    * [security whitepaper](http://www.cisco.com/c/dam/en/us/solutions/collateral/collaboration/cloud-collaboration/cisco-spark-security-white-paper.pdf) - Details the end-to-end secured service (by Cisco Spark).
-    * [videos](https://www.youtube.com/playlist?list=PLF2B449AC79859DC5) - A YouTube playlist to discover how to setup and manage Cisco Spark (by Cisco)
+    * [videos](https://www.youtube.com/playlist?list=PLF2B449AC79859DC5) - A YouTube playlist to discover how to setup and manage Cisco Spark (by Cisco).
 * Share
-    * [community of interest](https://developer.cisco.com/site/spark/) - Share your passion for bots and integrations, learn from others (by CiscoDevNet)
+    * [community of interest](https://developer.cisco.com/site/spark/) - Share your passion for bots and integrations, learn from others (by CiscoDevNet).
-    * [creations](https://developer.cisco.com/site/devnetcreations/) - Inspire others by sharing your code (by CiscoDevNet)
+    * [creations](https://developer.cisco.com/site/devnetcreations/) - Inspire others by sharing your code (by CiscoDevNet).
-    * [depot](https://depot.ciscospark.com/) - Catalog for bots & integrations (by Cisco)
+    * [depot](https://depot.ciscospark.com/) - Catalog for bots & integrations (by Cisco).
 * Support
-    * [devsupport](https://developer.ciscospark.com/support.html) - 24/7 developer support community (by Spark for Developers)
+    * [devsupport](https://developer.ciscospark.com/support.html) - 24/7 developer support community (by Spark for Developers).
-    * [geos](http://cs.co/geos) - Quickly check where Cisco Spark is available (by Cisco)
+    * [geos](http://cs.co/geos) - Quickly check where Cisco Spark is available (by Cisco).
-    * [media test](https://mediatest.ciscospark.com/) - Test your TCP/UDP network eligibility (by Cisco)
+    * [media test](https://mediatest.ciscospark.com/) - Test your TCP/UDP network eligibility (by Cisco).
-    * [status page](https://status.ciscospark.com/) - Service availability page for the Developer API (by Spark for Developers)
+    * [status page](https://status.ciscospark.com/) - Service availability page for the Developer API (by Spark for Developers).

 ## Tools

 *Handy tools to browse or interact with the Cisco Spark REST API*

-* [generator-spark-bot](https://github.com/brh55/generator-spark-bot) - A yeoman generator that scaffolds out a bot with usability and simplicity in mind (by brh55)
+* [generator-spark-bot](https://github.com/brh55/generator-spark-bot) - A yeoman generator that scaffolds out a bot with usability and simplicity in mind (by brh55).
-* [interactive tool](https://developer.ciscospark.com/quick-reference.html) - Toogle "Test mode" in the API documentation (by Spark for Developers)
+* [interactive tool](https://developer.ciscospark.com/quick-reference.html) - Toogle "Test mode" in the API documentation (by Spark for Developers).
-* [postman-ciscospark](https://github.com/CiscoDevNet/postman-ciscospark) - Scripted Postman collections to generate code and more (by ObjectIsAdvantag)
+* [postman-ciscospark](https://github.com/CiscoDevNet/postman-ciscospark) - Scripted Postman collections to generate code and more (by ObjectIsAdvantag).
-* [sparkcli](https://github.com/tdeckers/sparkcli) - A command line interface (by tdeckers)
+* [sparkcli](https://github.com/tdeckers/sparkcli) - A command line interface (by tdeckers).
-* [spark-messages](https://github.com/brh55/spark-messages) - A collection of helpers to ensure consistent formatting of markdown messages (by brh55)
+* [spark-messages](https://github.com/brh55/spark-messages) - A collection of helpers to ensure consistent formatting of markdown messages (by brh55).
-* [swagger-cisco-spark](https://github.com/cumberlandgroup/swagger-cisco-spark) - Swagger definition file for Cisco Spark API v1 (by nmarus)
+* [swagger-cisco-spark](https://github.com/cumberlandgroup/swagger-cisco-spark) - Swagger definition file for Cisco Spark API v1 (by nmarus).